top of page

 • Hip stabilizers

-• Core muscles (especially when pressing your back into the wall)
+• Core (especially when you press your back into the wall)

 Final Thoughts

-Wall sits are a simple, scalable, and effective lower-body exercise for older adults looking to gain strength without high-impact stress.
-Just a few sets a week can help you feel stronger, more balanced, and more confident on your feet.
+Wall sits are simple, scalable, and remarkably effective, a low-impact way for retirees and adults 50+ to build real lower-body strength without high-impact stress.
+Just a few sets a week can help you feel stronger, steadier, and more confident on your feet.

 Comments